Soreine/water-writing/README.md

 # Water Writing

 Writing does not have to be persistent.
+[See by yourself](https://soreine.github.io/water-writing)

+## Why?

 Watch the video below...

 [![Youtube Video](video-preview.png)](https://www.youtube.com/watch?v=SXCXHed3GC8&feature=youtu.be&t=40m38s)